PayThePizzo/Data-Structures-and-Algorithms/Theory/7 - Dynamic Programming/0 - DYNAMIC PROGRAMMING.md

    * Array, Matrix, or any other structure whose creation and retrieval of elements take O(1)
 4. Compute the value of an optimal solution.
 5. Construct an optimal solution from computed information
-   1. Top-Down - Memoization: Start from destination state and recursively find the answer for its subproblems
+   1. Top-Down - **Memoization**: Start from destination state and recursively find the answer for its subproblems
-   2. Bottom-Up - Tabulation: Start from base state (0 to n) and possibly avoid recursion
+   2. Bottom-Up - **Tabulation**: Start from base state (0 to n) and possibly avoid recursion

 ---
 ## Time-Memory Trade-Off